dlenselink/pubg-kill-feed/README.md

 - v0.0.1: Initial build of app using React Class components
 - v0.0.2: Refactored build of the app featuring React Hooks and const-based components.
 This version added the loading screen, player info logging to console, and basic error handling.
+- v0.0.3: Optimized packages, added yarn prepare command, significantly updated README.
+- v0.0.4: Complete project overhaul: started from scratch without create-react-app, switched over to npm and restructured the app to use Hooks and the Context API for global state management.

 ## About